kohhnagata/clone-factory-v1/README.md

 #Motivation

+In most of the world, people imagine and look at Robot or AI from the productivity perspective.
+Automation tools, alternative workforce etc.
+I was born and grown up in Japan till 17.
+This country is a bit weird that lots of robot comics and anime are about friendship, not tools or human replacement.
+Since I cant remember, I was watching Doraemon and Atom.
+Always dreamed that at some point in the future, I will have a robot friend that are strongly bond to each other just like Nobita and Doraemon.

+Of course, building a robot that has human like intelegence and emotion is still far away.
-I wanted to create a chat clone of myself. chatting with my clone when im down, rememvering what were the things I put importance on, etc. but man fine-tuning LLM with chat history is extremely stressful.
+But at least as a starting point, I wanted to create a chat clone of myself.
+Imagine chatting to your clone, when you feel down, he/she reminds you about things that you deeply care about.
+Or Asking your clone what you were thinking on the same day 3 years ago.

+I feel this is a ouviues need but man, I couldn't find a easy way to create my clone.

-GPTs only accepts 20 small files. c.ai, Delphi.ai, Replika doesnt even allow users to fine-tune with original dataset. fine-tuning GPT or other LLM is only accepts dataset in a specific format and cleaning task for each chat app history is nightmare. so I built this.
+GPTs only accepts 20 small files.
+Most of AI clone products like Replika, c.ai, Delphi.ai don't allow users to fine-tune with original dataset or have high limitations. fine-tuning GPT or other LLM requires dataset in a very specific format and data cleaning task is extremely stressful.
+I guess for experienced devs, fine-tuning a model with your chat history is easy but non-technical ppl like me, it is a nightmare.
+I also found many people on Reddit trying to fine-tune a model with their chat history but stuck in data cleaning and formatting task.

+so I built this.
+It's a simple web app where user can upload chat history to craft a clone and chat with them.
+UIUX both sucks, but still it works and super easy.
+Clone this repo, deploy it locally, and have fun chatting with your clone.

 The app is not done yet.
 There are so many things I wanna add like supporting other chat app, increase the fine-tuning quality, improve chat experience etc.
 If you are interested in relationship building between Human and Machine too, feel free to reach me out @ https://twitter.com/koheingt

-#Overview

-This application allows users to create their chat clone for engaging chat experiences.
-By uploading their chat history, users can craft an chat clone that embodies their values and behaviors, offering a unique and tailored interaction.

 #Key Features
 - Upload chat history from WhatsApp, Telegram, and Instagram Messenger